prabhuignoto/prabhuignoto/README.md

 - **[react-chrono](https://github.com/prabhuignoto/react-chrono)** - create dynamic and interactive timelines in your applications
 - **[vue-float-menu](https://github.com/prabhuignoto/vue-float-menu)** - floating, context-sensitive menus in your applications
 - **[vue-dock-menu](https://github.com/prabhuignoto/vue-dock-menu)** - dockable menus in your applications, enabling users to access frequently used features and tools with ease
-- **[react-visual-grid](https://github.com/prabhuignoto/react-visual-grid)** - designed for displaying images in a visually appealing grid format, offering a flexible and easy-to-use solution for organizing and showcasing image collections.
+- **[react-visual-grid](https://github.com/prabhuignoto/react-visual-grid)** - designed for displaying images in a visually appealing grid or masonry format

 ## Building react-creme